 I’m a big fan of making informed decisions and the data sitting in Google Analytics is what helps me do that.
 Go to your Google Analytics to find the source of traffic.

-GA Dashboard > Acquisition > All traffic Channels to find the source of traffic as show in the image below:
+GA Dashboard > Acquisition > All traffic Channels to find the source of traffic as shown in the image below:

-As you can see, organic search is sending the highest to traffic to one the blogs.
-This blog doesn’t go heavy on social channels hence the referral traffic isn’t that great & considering the brand it is among it’s user, direct traffic is awesome.
+As you can see, organic search is sending the highest traffic to one of the blogs.
+This blog doesn’t go heavy on social channels hence the referral traffic isn’t that great & considering the brand it is among its user, direct traffic is awesome.

 #3 Sneak peak on customer’s journey

-Checkout the behavior flow under behavior section in Google Analytics.
+Check out the behavior flow under the behavior section in Google Analytics.
 This will show exactly where the users are coming from & dropping off.
 Once you have this data, you can fix it & improve sales.